simon-ritchie/apysc/docs_src/source/delete.md

 The `delete` function deletes any instance, and it becomes an `undefined` object.

-If an instance is a `DisplayObject` instance, this interface removes an instance from a stage.
+If an instance is a `DisplayObject` instance, this interface removes an instance from the stage.

 For example, this interface removes a `Sprite` or `Rectangle` instance.